Nikhilbhateja22/My-Movie/README.md

 ## Introduction

-The moviesHQ project is developed using React and aims to create a user-friendly platform that allows users to:
+The My-Movie project is developed using React and aims to create a user-friendly platform that allows users to:

 - Browse a vast collection of movies and TV shows.
 - Get detailed information about movies, including cast, crew, plot summaries, and ratings.